 Then one day I remembered my first love.

-I wanted to write proper books with beginnings, middles and ends.
+I suddenly knew I should write stories with interesting beginnings, middles and ends.
 I wanted them to sit at the bottom of children’s beds to make them certain that something exciting was just around the corner.
-By then my imagination was full of seeds and, before you could say ‘dandelion and daisies’, they began to bloom all over the place.
+By then my imagination was full of seeds and, before you could say ‘dandelion and daisies’, my own stories began to bloom.

 These days I live in Devon on a little farm on the edge of a wood.
 It is the perfect place for a writer to live, buzzing with life and stories.
 Every morning I get followed around by an assortment of wonky animals; honking, clucking, barking and bleating for their breakfast.
 Then, once this is done and finally all is calm, I sit down – steaming cup of coffee on one side, snoozing dog on the other – and get down to the seriously fun business of wrangling words into the right order.